 The hotel and nearby restaurants also stock everything from Chablis to Oyster Bay.
 I’ve recently been to Switzerland and, well, €1.80 wouldn’t have got you a glass of tap water.

 Sometimes you just appreciate a bargain, and Slovakia offers it up in spades.
 It might not be as fashionable as Switzerland or Italy but you could be forgiven for thinking you were in either: Beautiful scenery, stunning mountains and delicious food.

-Golf pro Brian from Northern Ireland – who very helpfully showed us round and rather unhelpfully asked me: “What’s wrong with you, you don’t finish your golf swing… you’re not 72 years old!” – reckoned the best nine was the middle nine.
+Golf pro-Brian from Northern Ireland – who very helpfully showed us around and rather unhelpfully asked me: “What’s wrong with you, you don’t finish your golf swing… you’re not 72 years old!” – reckoned the best nine was the middle nine.
 But we liked all of them.

 The greens are all very large which gives you quite the heebegeebies when you’re trying to figure out which club to take for your approach.
 It all looks a lot closer than it actually is.

 The greens might be accommodating but they are surrounded by weighty bunkers, some of which look like the local deer have been having some kind of equine orgy in them overnight, until the green keepers come to the rescue with a laugh and a shake of the head that suggests this is not the first time they've had to re-rake the deer damage.

 Signature holes include the par three 4th over water and the par four 27th which sees you hit a tee shot down into a valley with a sharp dogleg to the right over a wide, shimmering stream.
 The green, like a few here, is tiered and if you’re on the wrong side, you’re faced with either a razor-quick downhill with multiple breaks or a demanding uphill charger which, as we all know, can go either way.